onox/orka/docs/windows-input/windows.md

 with the procedure `Set_Framebuffer_Scale`.

 !!! tip "Keep the same framebuffer scale as `Scale` in `Monitor_State`"
-    Keeping the same framebuffer scale as the monitor, allows the compositor to avoid any scaling.
+    Keeping the same framebuffer scale as the monitor allows the compositor to avoid any scaling.

 A window can be minimized, maximized, or set to fullscreen with procedure `Set_Size_Mode`: